CrossPontx/ivory-CALEB-Caleb/APPLE_REVIEW_FIXES_SUMMARY.md

 ## Response to Apple Review Team

-We have addressed both issues raised in the app review:
+We have addressed all three issues raised in the app review:

 **Guideline 2.1 - Performance:**
 The iPad touch responsiveness issue has been resolved by implementing proper interactive tabs with platform-specific optimizations.
 The app now provides immediate touch feedback across all supported devices.